Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-A screen opens up, an email can be send to agents in the team.
-The chat transcript can also be sent to the customer or another selected e-mail.
+A screen opens up which allows an email can be sent to Agents in the Team.
+The chat transcript can also be sent to the customer or another selected e-mail address.

 <figure>